GlobalNOC/globalnoc-table-panel/README.md

-## TypeScript Template Data Source For Grafana

-This plugin is a template to help you get started with writing a data source plugin for Grafana in TypeScript.

-This template plugin includes:

-- Karma and mocha for unit testing in TypeScript
-- Mocks for testing and TypeScript typings to be able to compile the plugin.
-- A basic Grunt script to build the plugin.
-Builds TypeScript and copies the required files to the dist directory.

 ### Getting Started

 1. Make a subdirectory named after your plugin in the `data/plugins` subdirectory in your Grafana instance.
 It does not really matter what the directory name is.
 When the plugin is installed via the grafana cli, it will create a directory named after the plugin id field in the plugin.json file.